swaroopjcse/lab02/README.md

 └── output.txt
 ```

-Let's explore each one of these in details.
+Let's look at each one of these.

-1. `Data/` contains the configurations for running
+1. `Data/` contains the configurations for running your prog